imagemin/imagemin-mozjpeg/readme.md

 Type: `number`

-Set the maximum memory to use in kbytes.
+Set the maximum memory to use in kilobytes.

 #### buffer